-3. Lakes have vast surface areas.
+3. Lakes have vast surface areas

 Defining or identifying a lake gets a bit more tricky as you try to identify it by its depth.
 Lakes have different depth measurements.
-Some can be kilometers deep, while some can be walked through by foot.
+Some can be kilometers deep, while some can be walked through on foot.
 But one thing is for sure – lakes have wide surface areas.
 A lake’s surface diameter helps people recognize it even from afar.
-All lakes have wide surfaces, and while some can be less than a meter deep, it is still a lake.
+All lakes have wide surfaces, and while some can be less than a meter deep, they are still lakes.
 Lakes average from 2 hectares or 5 acres to 8 hectares or 20 acres wide.
 New studies have estimated that about 4,200,000 km2 or less than 1% of the Earth’s total surface area is accounted for by lakes.
 The four Great Lakes in the United States and Canada make up a huge ratio of this entire surface area.
 Small, slow-moving freshwater habitats may be mistaken as lakes, but they are more commonly classified as ponds.

-4. Lakes are homes to complex ecosystems.
+4. Lakes are homes to complex ecosystems

 The seas and oceans are home to many marine plants and animals, but some aquatic life can only survive in freshwater.
 One specific and unique characteristic of a lake is its ability to nurture complex ecosystems.
 Complexity in ecosystems varies as each animal species and plant is diverse.
 Lakes foster complex ecosystems as the animals and plants living in such habitats have varying needs and environmental conditions.